gearglow/ReptiliaWithATwist/The List.md

 "Quite," Ollivander said.
 "For all that it's clearly well-maintained, this wand has seen some excitement, Miss Potter."

 Elysia shrugged.
-"Some of us actually _use_ our wands.
-Those acid burns, for instance: venom splash from the basilisk I slew in second year.
+"Some of us actually _use_ our wands," she said, with a smirk at the others.
+"Those acid burns, for instance: venom splash from the basilisk I slew in second year.
 Big one, too -- the goblins said it was 64 feet long and nearly 6 feet across.
 Fangs the size of my arm.
 And those slight scorch marks there by the tip: an overchanneled _Patronus_ charm last June.
-Ran off the entire cohort of dementors the Ministry had guarding against Sirius Black, something like a hundred of the cursed things, when they swarmed my friends and I. And that off-color streak there: when we took out a troll in first year."
+Ran off the entire cohort of dementors the Ministry had guarding against Sirius Black -- something like a hundred of the cursed things -- when they swarmed my friends and I. And that off-color streak there: when we took out a troll in first year."

 The others were gaping.
 Dumbledore just hung his head, pinching the bridge of his nose.